Lenskiy/Heart-Dynamics-Research-Library/README.md

 `eqPpg = equalizeSignal(ppg, env);`

 #### segmentBeats()
-splits an input signal into array of beats.
+splits an input signal into an array of beats.
 The beats are resampled to have the same number of samples.

 _Example_:
 `beats = segmentBeats(ppg, minLocs, 30);`